bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

 ## **Schema Contracts Aren’t Hard with AsyncAPI**

-Instead of “wild west” event schemas, .NET teams can adopt **AsyncAPI** to describe event contracts, similar to Swagger for REST.
+Instead of “wild west” event schemas, dotnet teams can adopt **AsyncAPI** to describe event contracts, similar to Swagger for REST.

 **Example OrderPlacedEvent AsyncAPI snippet:**